applabs-hq/flutter-technical-interview/README.md

 ## IMPORTANT POINTS

-- We are here to assess your basic technical ability, decision making, and communication throughout
+- We are here to assess your basic technical ability, technical decision making, and communication throughout
-- Do not write tests
+- Do NOT write tests
-- This is not a test of your UI ability
+- This is NOT a test of your UI ability
-- This is not a test of speed
+- This is NOT a test of speed
-- You do not have to finish the assessment within the timeframe
+- You do NOT have to finish the assessment within the timeframe
+- DO try to talk through most of your work, we will ask questions throughout, you may as well
+- DO show working, AI usage, and research on the shared screen

 ## Data Models